dwclake/Aether/README.md

-# Interpreter implemented in ReasonML, based on the book "Writing An Interpreter In Go" by Thorsten Ball
+# Interpreter, based on the book "Writing An Interpreter In Go" by Thorsten Ball